AlexField442/s1disasm/README.md

 s1disasm_git
 ============

-The very latest Sonic 1 Disassembly.
+An optimized version of the Sonic 1 disassembly.

 See: http://info.sonicretro.org/Disassemblies